rogersgt/string-bundle/README.md

 '</html>' ;
 };
 `
-I created this in an attempt to provide a straightforward way of using html template files for various JavaScript frameworks and libraries with a simple-to-use tool.
+I created this in an attempt to provide a straightforward way of using html template files for various JavaScript frameworks (like Vue.js) and libraries with a simple-to-use tool.